Sixth Form Entry

 - Art, Music and Drama

-In fairness to members of the cohort coming up through the ranks of the College, we also actively seek those whose progression and contribution merit Sixth Form Awards in these areas.
-A number of Honorary Scholarships are therefore awarded in the year leading up to the September entry to the Sixth Form.
+In fairness to current Form 5 pupils, we also actively seek those whose progression and contribution merit Sixth Form Awards in these areas.
+A number of Honorary Scholarships are awarded in the year leading up to the September entry to the Sixth Form.
 There is no application process for internal awards; pupils are nominated by members of staff and awards are considered by a committee of senior leaders.

 All awards are made for a maximum of two years and are subject to performance.